-This is a free event run by Gecko Trust that has been kindly funded by Lottery and the Upper Harbour Local Board and supported by Scientists and Open Fort.
+This is a free event run by Gecko Trust that has been kindly funded by Lottery Community Matters, however, after our funding runs out it may no longer be a free experience.

 I want to join but have trouble with transport to the events.

-If you feel like transport is an issue, please get in touch with us using the form below.
-We can help with transport and will be live streaming some of the workshops for those students who have trouble getting there.
+If you feel like transport is an issue, please get in touch with us using the form below, we may be able to help link you up with a carpool.

 Questions about the Curious Experiences:

-If I register, do I have to attend all three Curious Experiences?
+If I register, do I have to attend all days of Curious Tamariki?